Temptation (1946 film)

 Temptation is a 1946 American film noir thriller film directed by Irving Pichel and starring Merle Oberon, George Brent, Charles Korvin and Paul Lukas.
 The film was based on Robert Smythe Hichens's 1909 novel Bella Donna.
 Other film adaptations of the novel were produced in 1915, 1923 and 1934.

 Plot

-In the 1890s, a London courtesan snares a loving but naive Egyptologist, marries him and moves to Egypt.
+In 1890s London, a disreputable divorcée snares a loving but naive Egyptologist, marries him and moves to Egypt.
 She quickly becomes bored and embarks on an affair with Mamhoud Baroudi.
 She falls in love with him, and they plot to kill her husband.